MusicFreak456/Creative_Process_Automator/README.md

 # Creative Process Automator

-Program made for those who want to learn how to construct chords and chord progressions.Made as an objective programing course project on University of Wroclaw.
+Program made for those who want to learn how to construct chords and chord progressions.
+Made as a project for objective programing course on University of Wroclaw.

 Written in C++ with SFML 2.4 library.